drouu/dragonvale-sandbox/README.md

 </script>
 ```

-the arguments `d1` and `d2` specify the parent dragons.  they are keys from the `dragons.js` file, such as `Panlong_Dragon`.  `beb` is a boolean value which specifies whether or not bring-em-back is in effect.
+the arguments `d1` and `d2` are keys from the `dragons.js` file, such as `Panlong_Dragon`, and specify the parent dragons.  `beb` is a boolean value which specifies whether or not bring-em-back is in effect.

 for a working example, see https://drouu.github.io/dragonvale-sandbox/